 When a purchaser of land requests a guaranteed search of the public register, they will be provided with a search copy of the relevant record of title.
 As the Crown guarantees that all interests affecting the land appear on the record of title, the purchaser need not look any further to ascertain the true property owner.
-As a result, the process of purchasing land in New Zealand is relatively straightforward and reliable - as well as cost-effective.
+As a result, the process of purchasing land in New Zealand is relatively straightforward.